 Chimney leaks related to the masonry are often slower more seeping type of leaks that may or may not occur each rain.
 It may take larger amounts of rain/snow to saturate the porous masonry to the point that it leaks inside.

-Symptoms of chimney leaks from Masonry
+Symptoms of roofs leaking around chimney from Masonry

 - The face of the bricks are popped off laying on the roof